NYU-RTS/rts-docs/docs/hpc/03_storage/03_globus.md

 ![Globus Connect Personal](./static/globus_connect_personal.png)

-### Transfer files between your Personal Endpoint and NYU nyu#torch
+### Transfer Files between Your Personal Endpoint and NYU nyu#torch
 To transfer files you need to specify two collections (endpoints).
 Specify one of them as **Torch scratch directory**, or **Torch archive directory** or **Torch home directory**.
 The other endpoint is the one created for your personal computer (e.g. My Mac Laptop) if it is involved in the transfer.
 When you first use the Torch directory collection, authentication/consent is required for the Globus web app to manage collections on this endpoint on your behalf.

 ![Globus Start Transfer](./static/globus_start_transfer.png)